sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/03-Substrate-EVM-example.md

 ### EVM-to-Substrate Token Transfer Example

 This is an example script that demonstrates the functionality of the Sygma SDK and the wider Sygma ecosystem of bridges, fee handlers, and relayers.
-The script showcases a Substrate asset transfer between Substrate and EVM using the Sygma SDK.
+The script showcases a Substrate asset transfer between a Substrate network and an EVM network using the Sygma SDK.
 The complete example can be found in this [repo](https://github.com/sygmaprotocol/sygma-sdk/tree/main/examples/substrate-to-evm-fungible-transfer).

 ### Prerequisites